bright/new-www/_posts/2017-11-12-http-request-logging-in-node.md

 ---
 layout: post
 title: HTTP request logging in Node.JS
 excerpt: One of the most basic kind of logging every backend application should have is a trace logging of all incoming HTTP requests.
-Yet, it's not easy to make it right and useful.
-Let me show you what we learned and what we do to ensure our logs are meaningful and useful.
+Yet it's not easy to make it right and useful.
+Let me show you what we have learned and what we do to ensure our logs are meaningful and useful.
 tags: [node.js, logging]
 comments: true
 author: adam
-hidden: true
 image: /images/node-logging.jpeg
 ---